HIPAA-focused IT & Security BAA Available

 Reduce common exposure from outdated workstations, unsupported software, and office devices that stay vulnerable for too long.

-Tighten account access, reduce risky sign-in habits, and support stronger authentication around the people and systems that matter most.
+Tighten account access, reduce risky sign-in habits, and support stronger authentication around staff, admin, and remote access points.

 If a staff member sees a warning right now